Suspect arrested after 6 killed in Mississippi shootings, police say | CBC News

 "At this time, we believe he acted alone," Reeves said in a statement.
 "His motive is not yet known."

-Shannon Brewer, a dispatcher for the Tate County sheriffs, also confirmed that a suspect was in custody.

-An elementary school and a high school in nearby Coldwater both went on lockdown while the suspect was being sought, according to the Coldwater Elementary School Facebook page.
+An elementary school and a high school in nearby Coldwater both went on lockdown while the suspect was sought, according to the Coldwater Elementary School Facebook page.
 A short time later, a second post on the page said the lockdown had been lifted and "all students and staff are safe."

+Arkabutla resident April Wade, who grew up in Coldwater, said both are small communities where most people know each other, "but if you don't, you know somebody who knows somebody."

+Speaking from a local tire store in the afternoon, Wade said she and her husband were aware of the shootings but had not heard the names of the suspect or victims.

 Arkabutla lies about 50 kilometres south of Memphis, Tenn., and is home to 285 residents, according to the 2020 census.
 Nearby Arkabutla Lake is a reservoir that is a popular fishing and recreational destination.